The Challenges Facing The Fashion Industry

 By Molly Cluney

-This is just a really short assignment I did for my course & I thought it would be beneficial to share it!
+This is just a really short assignment I did for my course and I thought it would be beneficial to share it!

 I believe there are many challenges facing the fashion industry in today's times.
 The first major challenge that strikes me is the way in which consumers, CEO's, and all stakeholders view the garment production process.
 By that, I mean we believe the production process is simply producing goods to equate the largest economic outcome with little to no regard for anything outside of cost and revenue.